jamesshore/livestream/README.md

 (Previous episodes may be helpful.
 You can find them [here](https://www.jamesshore.com/Blog/Lunch-and-Learn/).)

-Clock-based tests are often slow and flaky (they fail randomly).
+Clock-based tests are often slow and flaky: they fail randomly.
 This is for several reasons:

 1. When testing production code that has timeouts, the tests are written to wait for the timeout.
 This slows down the test suite.
 2. Computation time is non-deterministic.
 Sometimes an operation that is supposed to take less than 3ms takes 5ms, or 10ms, resulting in a test failure.